support@meisterdrucke.com · 0043 4257 29415

 Nonclassified artists

 Temperature and expansion: perfect gas equation obtained through the law of Louis-Joseph Gay-Lussac and the law of Edme Mariotte.
 Anonymous illustration from 1925.
 Private collection by Anonymous Anonymous.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 colour · colours · engraving · physical · physicist · knowledge · history · learned · gay lussac or gay lussac · 18 18th 18th 18th xviii 18th century · temperature · homosexuality · louis joseph (1778-1850) · bianchetticor · energy · energy · Private Collection / Bridgeman Images